Meekatharra School of The Air

 If there are any considerations or queries, please speak to your teacher beforehand.

 What Happens Now?

-- At enrolment, the MCS will email you the enrolment forms.
-She will also assist you with general questions about school organisation.
+- To enrol, complete an Application to Enrol form.
+The MCS will be in contact with you to answer general questions about school organisation.
 Educational questions and organisation will be handled by the class teacher or principal.

 If you are in town, you can pick up your set work and the class teacher can go through these items with you.
 Set work will be mailed to you if you are unable to collect it.

 - The class teacher will take you through the use of computers and practice on-air procedures as appropriate.
 Informal computer training is available on visits or by phone.

 - We like to make early visits to your home.
 Often, new Home Tutors like the individual attention.
 Your class teacher will make arrangements with you when it is convenient for everyone.
 A one day visit is desirable at this early stage.
 You are asked to provide teachers with accommodation and meals on visits.
 Your family then becomes part of the regular visitation programme.

 Further information is available in our Parent Information Handbook, on the Parent Portal.